cocos/cocos-docs/en/shader/surface-shader.md

 ### 3. Surface Material Model

-Explain how some physical parameters of the object surface (albedo, roughness, etc.) affect the lighting results.
+Surface model refers to the material’s surface attributes such as IOR and roughness.

-Often materials and lighting models must be used in association, and we will gradually expand the commonly used materials and lighting models.
+Surface models typically work in conjunction with lighting models.
+New models are to be introduced in future updates.

 | Material Model Name | Description |
 | :-- | :-- |